CETRs and the Dynamic Support Register

 Who attends a CETR?

-• An expert by experience – someone who has lived experience of people and families with learning disabilities, autism or both
+- An expert by experience – someone who has lived experience of learning disability, autism or both

 Apart from the panel, the meeting should also include: